White Cat Project: Video games

-White Cat Project was released in Japan on July 14, 2014 on iOS and Android platforms.
+White Cat Project was released in Japan on July 14, 2014, on iOS and Android platforms.
 The theme song for the game is titled "Stand Up!", performed by Yui Horie.
-An international English version operated from July 23, 2015 until its closure on October 7, 2016.
+An international English version operated from July 23, 2015, until its closure on October 7, 2016.
 In January 2015, Colopl released a VR version of White Cat Project for the Oculus Rift.
 Named Shironeko VR Project, the game can be controlled with a gamepad, keyboard and mouse, or on a smartphone.
 A spinoff tennis game featuring characters from White Cat Project was released in July 2016 under the name White Cat Tennis.
 The "Punicon" controls from White Cat Project are used here as well.
-A new action RPG tentatively named Shironeko New Project is announced for the Nintendo Switch, originally slated for release in 2020 in Japan.
+A new action RPG tentatively named Shironeko New Project was announced for the Nintendo Switch, originally slated for release in 2020 in Japan and later delayed indefinitely.
+In July 2026, Colopl announced that Shironeko Project Infinity would be released for the Nintendo Switch and Nintendo Switch 2 in 2027 in Japan.

 In January 2018, Nintendo filed a lawsuit against Colopl over five patent infringements found in White Cat Project.
 These include "the special technology used to operate a joystick over a touch panel", first patented by Nintendo for its Nintendo DS wrist strap that Nintendo claims Colopl had used for its "Punicon" controls.
 Nintendo later added a sixth patent infringement to the proceedings, and seeks 4.4 billion yen in damages plus late fees, in addition to an injunction on the operation of the White Cat Project smartphone app.
 Colopl changed the game's control mechanics in February 2020 in response to the lawsuit.
 Colopl eventually paid Nintendo the equivalent of $30 million US dollars in a settlement.